click-contrib/click-man/README.md

 ## What it does

-*click-man* will generate one man page per command from your click CLI application specified in `console_scripts` in your `setup.py`.
+*click-man* will generate one man page per command of your click CLI application specified in `console_scripts` in your `setup.py`.

 ## Installation